-Having regard to the guidance provided by the ASX Principles, the Board considers that Deborah Page, Robyn Stubbs, Robert Webster and Malcolm Bundey are independent.
-Notwithstanding his length of service on the Board, the Board considers Mr Webster to be an independent director.
-As at 31 July 2022, Mr Webster will have served on the Board for 21 years however the Board considers that he continues to bring an independent mind and judgement to the Board and has not become too close to management or any non-independent director for his independence to be compromised.
-Messrs Robert Millner and Michael Millner are not considered by the board to be independent due to their directorial connection with Washington H. Soul Pattinson & Company Limited (WHSP), a major shareholder in Brickworks (either currently or historically).
+Having regard to the guidance provided by the ASX Principles, the Board considers that Deborah Page, Robyn Stubbs, Malcolm Bundey and Joel Fitzgibbon are independent.
+Messrs Robert Millner and Michael Millner are not considered by the board to be independent due to their directorial connection with Washington H. Soul Pattinson and Company Limited (WHSP), a major shareholder in Brickworks (either currently or historically).
 Michael Millner resigned as a director of WHSP in 2012.
 Robert Millner remains a director of WHSP.

-Accordingly, with the appointment of Malcolm Bundey and Robyn Stubbs the majority of directors are independent directors and all Board Committees are chaired by independent directors.
+Accordingly, with the appointment of Malcolm Bundey, Robyn Stubbs and Joel Fitzgibbon the majority of directors are independent directors and all Board Committees are chaired by independent directors.
 The Chairman is a non-executive director.
 The Chairman has extensive corporate and investment experience and provides leadership to the Board.
 The process adopted below deals appropriately with areas of conflict.